EnvModellingGroup/hrds/README.md

 About hrds
 ===========
-hrds is a python package for obtaining points from a set of raster at different resolutions.
+hrds is a python package for obtaining points from a set of rasters at different resolutions.
-You can request a point and hrds will return a value based on the highest resolution dataset (as defined by the user) available at that point, blending datasets in a buffer region to ensure consistancy.
+You can request a point and hrds will return a value based on the highest resolution dataset (as defined by the user) available at that point, blending datasets in a buffer region to ensure consistency.

 [![Build Status](https://travis-ci.org/EnvModellingGroup/hdrs.svg?branch=master)](https://travis-ci.org/EnvModellingGroup/hdrs)